AD | Featured / Affiliate Links

 First, are they going to accidentally call someone or somewhere that they’re not supposed to?
 These accidental grabs can be easily fixed by locking your phone.

 You also may be worried that your kids could get access to apps that they are not allowed on, like Amazon where purchases can be made.
-Both Apple and Android phones have a feature to lock certain apps to keep your phone child-proof whenever your kids need entertaining.
+Both Apple and Android phones have a feature to lock certain apps to keep your phone child-proof whenever your kids need entertainment.

 Apple’s iOS calls this feature “guided access” while Android’s feature is known as “pinning” an app.
 Both features deactivate access to other apps or the home screen, but in iOS, you can deactivate part of the screen if you so choose.